electric-cloud-community/EC-Bamboo/help/overview.md

+<p>This plugin integrates CloudBees Flow with Atlassian Bamboo.</p>
-Bamboo is a continuous integration (CI) server that can be used to automate the release management for a software application, creating a continuous delivery pipeline.
+<p>Atlassian Bamboo is a continuous integration (CI) and deployment (CD) server that can be used to automate the release management for a software application, creating a continuous delivery pipeline.</p>
-What does this mean?
-CI is a software development methodology in which a build, unit tests and integration tests are performed, or triggered, whenever code is committed to the repository, to ensure that new changes integrate well into the existing code base.
-Integration builds provide early 'fail fast' feedback on the quality of new changes.
-Release management describes the steps that are typically performed to release a software application, including building and functional testing, tagging releases, assigning versions, and deploying and activating the new version in production.
 <p>For more information about Atlassian Bamboo go to <a href="https://www.atlassian.com/software/bamboo" target="_blank">Bamboo home page</a>.
 For better Atlassian Bamboo understanding go to  <a href="https://confluence.atlassian.com/bamboo/understanding-the-bamboo-ci-server-289277285.html" target="_blank">Atlassian Documentation</a></p>